Tinkerforge/doc/en/source/Hardware/Bricks/Stepper_Brick.rst

          sync rect from the api docs here

-In the left part of the GUI you can enable the driver and control the velocity, acceleration, deceleration and the decay mode (see :ref:`stepper_brick_decay_mode`) of the stepper.
+In the left part of the GUI you can enable the driver and control the velocity, acceleration and deceleration of the stepper.
 Below there are three buttons that control the direction of the stepper and stop it.
 For example if you press "Forward", the stepper will increase its speed to "Max Velocity" with the given